Species Aedes albopictus - Asian Tiger Mosquito

 The larvae feed on fine particulate organic matter in the water.

-The ATM differs from most other mosquitos in that it's diurnal (active during the day).
+The ATM differs from most other mosquitoes in that it's diurnal (active during the day).

 Eggs are laid singly above the water surface on the sides of water-holding containers such as tires, animal watering dishes, birdbaths, flowerpots and natural holes in vegetation.
 Multiple generations per year; overwinters in the egg stage in temperate climates.

 The Asian tiger mosquito is an invasive and aggressive species that was introduced to the United States during the mid-1980s.
-It was first collected in Texas in 1985, apparently having traveled from Asia in a shipment of used tires.
-These mosquitoes are vicious biters and have been known to transmit disease.
+(4)(5)(6)(9)

 Gerhardt et al. 2001.
 First isolation of La Crosse Virus from naturally infected Aedes albopictus.
 Emerging Infectious Diseases 7: 807-811.